railsuser2014/openobject-doc-book-en/source/book/4/4_09_Accounts/4_09_Accounts_record.rst

 	#.
 To see all of the entries:  *Financial Management > Entries > Analytic Entries > Analytic Entries*

 	#.
-To see the entries per account, click the  *Analytic Account * ield of any of the lines of Analytic Entries to see the details of that entry, then use the analytic  *Account name* to start a search of all entries with that name (just click the Date hyperlink on a line in the web client, or double-click the line in the GTK client).
+To see the entries per account, click the  *Analytic Account* field of any of the lines of Analytic Entries to see the details of that entry, then use the analytic  *Account name* to start a search of all entries with that name (just click the Date hyperlink on a line in the web client, or double-click the line in the GTK client).

 	#.
 To see all of the entries by Journal:  *Financial Management > Entries > Analytic Entries > Entries by journal*  and then click on one of the journal names.

+..
+TODO - this did not work originally.
+Does it now?

-.. tip::   **Note**  *Reviewing a hierarchical account*
+.. note:: Reviewing a hierarchical account

 	In the chart of analytic accounts, if you click on an account Open ERP opens a window showing the corresponding analytic entries.

 	It was intended that if you do that on a View-type account Open ERP opens all of the entries belonging to its child accounts.
 	That can be very useful for opening entries belonging to several accounts, such as all project clients.

 Manual record entry
 ---------------------